 The following diagram quantifies the complexity inherent in each attack stage both from the attacker and defender sides and below the diagram there are descriptions for each area and the concluding part:

-Ability to Detect an Attack at Transit Pre Breach
+Ability to Detect an Attack at Transit Pre-Breach

 Those are the red areas in the diagram.
-Here an attack is on its way prior to exploitation, on its way referring to the enterprise that can scan the binary artifacts of the attack, either in the form of network packets, a visited website or specific document which is traveling via email servers or arriving to the target computer for example.
+Here an attack is on its way prior to exploitation, on its way referring to the enterprise that can scan the binary artifacts of the attack, either in the form of network packets, a visited website or specific document which is traveling via email servers or arriving at the target computer for example.
 This approach is called static scanning.
 The enterprise can also emulate the expected behavior with the artifact (opening a document in a sandboxed environment) in a controlled environment and try to identify patterns in the behavior of the sandbox environment which resemble a known attack pattern – this is called behavioral scanning.

 Attacks pose three challenges towards security systems at this stage:

 - Infinite Signature Mutations – Static scanners are looking for specific binary patterns in a file which should match to a malicious code sample in their database.
-Attackers are already much out smarted these tools where they have automation tools for changing those signatures in a random manner with the ability to create infinite number of static mutations.
+Attackers are already much outsmarted these tools where they have automation tools for changing those signatures in a random manner with the ability to create an infinite number of static mutations.
 So a single attack can have an infinite amount of forms in its packaging.

 - Infinite Behavioural Mutations – The evolution in the security industry from static scanners was towards behavioral scanners where the “signature” of a behavior eliminates the problems induced by static mutations and the sample base of behaviors is dramatically lower in size.
 A single behavior can be decorated with many static mutations and behavioral scanners reduce this noise.
 The challenges posed by the attackers make behavioral mutations of infinite nature as well and they are of two-fold: